kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 type PodSpec struct {
     ...
 	// evictionResponders reference responders that react to Evictions based on EvictionRequests.
 	// Responders should observe and communicate through the Eviction Resource API to help with
 	// the graceful termination of a pod.
-The responders are selected sequentially, in the order
+The responders are selected sequentially, according to
-    // in which they appear in the list.
+	// their specified priority.
 	//
 	// Responders should periodically report on an eviction progress by updating the
 	// .status.responders[].heartbeatTime field of the Eviction object.
-If this field is
+If this field is not updated
-    // not updated within 20 minutes, the eviction request is passed over to the next responder at
+	// within the heartbeat deadline defined by the Eviction API (currently 20 minutes), the eviction
-    // a higher index.
-If there is no other responder, the last default
+	// is passed over to the next responder with a lower priority.
+If there is no other responder,
+	// the last default imperative-eviction.k8s.io/evictor responder with a priority of 100 will
-    // imperative-eviction.k8s.io/evictor responder will evict the pod using the imperative
+	// evict the pod using the imperative Eviction API (pods/<name>/eviction subresource).
-    // Eviction API (/evict endpoint).
 	//
-    // The maximum length of the responders list is 16.
+	// The maximum length of the responders list is 10.
 	// Responders are not supported when the pod is part of a PodGroup (.spec.schedulingGroup is set).
 	// This field can only be set on creation and is immutable afterwards.
 	// +featureGate=EvictionRequestAPI
 	// +optional
 	// +patchMergeKey=name
 	// +patchStrategy=merge
 	// +listType=map
 	// +listMapKey=name
+	// +k8s:optional
+	// +k8s:listType=map
+	// +k8s:listMapKey=name
+	// +k8s:maxItems=10
+	// +k8s:alpha(since: "1.37")=+k8s:dependentForbidden("schedulingGroup")
 	EvictionResponders []EvictionResponder `json:"evictionResponders,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,44,rep,name=evictionResponders"`
 }

 // EvictionRequest defines a request that should ideally result in a graceful eviction of a